cresxjohn/url-shortener/README.md

 # 🔗 Free URL Shortener

-A modern, SEO-optimized URL shortening service built with Next.js and NestJS.
+A modern, SEO-optimized URL shortening service built with Next.js and MongoDB.
 Create custom short links with detailed analytics, all for free!

 ## ✨ Features